 Laser cutting works by focusing an intense beam of infrared light onto the surface to be cut.
 It uses tiny but potent lasers to focus the beam and heat the material to the point of melting, burning, or vaporising.
 The technique then uses an assist gas to clear the molten or burned area to create the cut.
 Read more about How laser cutting works here.

 Laser cutting is hugely versatile in its application.
-Its most common use, however, is to cut metals, a material that plays a part in almost all industries – from agriculture to construction, manufacturing and security, to name but a few.
-The most widely used metals are steel and aluminium, but the process can be applied successfully to most metals, including brass, copper, titanium and tungsten.
+Its most common use, however, is to cut metals, a material that plays a part in almost all industries – from agriculture to construction, manufacturing and security, to name a few.
+The most widely used metals are steel and aluminium, but the process can be applied successfully to most metals including brass, copper, titanium and tungsten.
 Laser cutting isn’t just used for metals, its use on non-metals such as silicon, ceramics, plastics, rubber, polymers and carbon composites is also widespread.
 The technique is pivotal to industries such as microelectronics that rely on silicon parts, producing the technological products that we rely on – and take for granted – every day.
 Ceramics are also a key component in many industries due to their capacity to conduct heat and their electrical insulation properties.
 This broad application makes laser cutting crucial to a diverse number of industries.

 Laser cutting has advanced dramatically over recent years and is undoubtedly one of the quickest and most effective ways to cut sheet metal.
-It is also a simple process; customers only need to supply a schematic for their design to be brought to life.
+It is also a simple process; customers only need to supply a drawing for their design to be brought to life.
 Thanks to the simplicity of the process, laser cutting is a low-cost option for short-run or even one-off bespoke designs.
 It is also capable of handling intricate designs while maintaining a high degree of accuracy.
 With low wastage of sheet material, laser cutting also offers an economical option for customers.
-As well as being suitable for a wide range of materials, laser cutting also works successfully on thin materials, adding to its versatility.
+As well as being suitable for a wide range of materials, laser cutting works successfully on thin materials, adding to its versatility.
 Machines also typically have several applications besides cutting, such as drilling, marking and engraving.

 We continually invest in technology to ensure we offer an unrivalled flatbed cutting service.
 Our most recent investment, a Trumpf TruLaser 5030 10 kW, is one of the fastest and most innovative laser cutting machines on the market.
 It delivers extreme precision coupled with impressive cutting speeds.
-This combination means we can offer competitive rates without compromising on quality, and can cut Mild Steel up to 30mm, Stainless Steel to 40mm, Aluminium to 30mm plus Brass and Copper to 12mm and 16mm respectively.
+This combination means we can offer competitive rates without compromising on quality.
+It can cut Mild Steel up to 30mm, Stainless Steel to 40mm, Aluminium to 30mm plus Brass and Copper to 12mm and 16mm respectively.

-The plasma cutting process, or plasma arc cutting (PAC), uses a high energy stream of plasma as its heat source.
+The plasma cutting process, or plasma arc cutting (PAC), uses a high-energy stream of plasma as its heat source.
 This stream is directed through a plasma arc torch to heat, melt and cut the workpiece.
 Plasma gas exits the tip of the torch at extremely high speed and temperature; this weakens the workpiece material and allows fragments to be removed to produce the desired cuts.
 However, this only works with electrically conducting materials because the workpiece material acts as a component of the primary arc circuit; an electric arc is established between an electrode in the torch and the workpiece material, which acts as the anode.

 Plasma cutting torches have evolved significantly since the 1970s.
 Like laser cutting, plasma cutting offers high cutting speeds; both can deliver fast turnaround times.
 However, one drawback of plasma cutting is that it causes a wider area of thermal deformation – the heat-affected zone is greater in plasma cutting than in laser cutting.
 The extent of the thermal deformation depends significantly on the melting temperature of the workpiece material.
 Nonetheless, it impacts its ability to handle more complex designs and achieve the same accuracy as laser cutting.